phetsims/vector-addition/doc/implementation-notes.md

 to configure vectors.
 For more about vector instantiation in the view, see VectorSetOptions `createAllVectors` and `createResultantVector`.

 All vectors in the view (`VectorNode` and `ComponentVectorNode`) are allocated dynamically, so they are not instrumented.
 For more about vector instantiation in the view, see VectorSetNode's `registerVector` method and its usage.
+Note that the rendering order of vectors is not stateful.
+The only ordering that is stateful is the selected vector, which will always be in front.

 `VectorAdditionScene.VectorAdditionSceneIO` is a custom IOType that implements reference-type serialization for the selected scene.
 See VectorAdditionModel `sceneProperty`.